Azure Account Credential Setup¶

 - Then select “Access control (IAM)”.

 - In the Select search field, type in “Aviatrix”.
-The Aviatrix Controller (that you created in step 1) app should show up.
+The Aviatrix Controller (that you created in section 2.1) app should show up.
 Select this one and click Select towards to the bottom.

 From the Azure portal, click All services and search for “Azure Active Directory”.
 Click “App registrations” and then the application to see the Application (client) ID and Directory (tenant) ID.